-Sign up lists for our Spring productions will be posted in the theatre office by January 13, 2018.
-Synopses and cast breakdowns will also be available at that time.
+Audition sign up lists for our Fall productions will be posted in the theatre office by September 1, 2019.
 Questions – email email@example.com.

 Office Hours are Monday – Friday 8:30 – 4:30.

 October 31 - November 3